IsaacSchemm/DeviantArtFs/README.md

 ## Interoperability

-In order to maximize ease of use from within F#, the response objects in this library are .NET records using F# `option` types to represent missing fields.
+The response objects in this library are F# records using F# `option` types to represent missing fields.
-You can interact with `option` types from C# / VB.Net using `FSharpOption<T>` and `OptionModule`, but it may be easier to use extension methods (see below) when working with these values.
+You can interact with `option` types from C# / VB.NET using `FSharpOption<T>` and `OptionModule`, or you can use the provided extension methods (see below) when working with these values.

 The following types are used in response objects: